GRAAL-Research/poutyne/docs/source/examples/tips_and_tricks.rst

 The Dataset
 -----------

-Now let's download our dataset; it already split into a train, valid and test set using the following.
+Now let's download our dataset; it's already split into a train, valid and test set using the following.

 .. code-block:: python